wpl123/gps_app/README.md

 - Update the directory location of the saved images and the filename of the GPS waypoint file in make_layer_files.py
 - Run make_layer_files.py

-Note: make_layer_files.py uses the timestamp of the waypoint and the image to update EXIF record of each image
+Note: make_layer_files.py uses the timestamp of the waypoint and the image to update EXIF record in each image

 # Step 4: Run WebODM with the updated Gopro images

 - Run the docker-compose.yml to create WebODM i.e. docker-compuse up -d
-- Go to https://community.opendronemap.org for a great community with help and advice
+- Go to https://community.opendronemap.org for a great community with help and advice to stitch the images together